akoniecki/AL-Go-local-dev-plugin/README.md

 - `Sync-ALGoSymbols.ps1`: refresh symbols for the current app
 - `Open-ALGoBcClient.ps1`: open the local Business Central client

-All scripts return structured JSON with `ok`, `failed`, or `action_required` status values.

 ## Tested Scenarios

 - Current-app build, publish, and browser handoff against a live `bcserver` container
 - Current-app resolution from a brand-new AL file path before the file exists on disk
-- Comma-separated changed-file input from Dev Box driven manual test flows
 - Warning baseline capture and reuse
 - Fast branch-versus-container mismatch preflight for partial publish
-- Current-app recovery when required `Microsoft_System_*.app` packages are only present in sibling app package folders

 ## Limitations

 - Full-branch republish is detected and guided, but a full uninstall/reinstall suite-upgrade flow is not yet automated
-- Generated folders left inside app roots can still surface as `AL1025` warnings and should be cleaned from the repository